 And if you’re not on track to get the retirement income you were hoping for, you can also easily identify and make the necessary adjustments you need to get there.

-The industry is more flexible than ever before, which allows consumers to make the adjustments they need to get the retirement income they desire.
+The industry is more flexible than ever before, which allows consumers to make the adjustments they need to get the retirement income they want.
 But you’ll need to check whether you’ll pay a transfer fee to move your money to a new pension pot, or whether you’ll lose any benefits like a guaranteed annuity rate before you do anything.

 Defined benefit transfer